rajshrivastava/rajshrivastava/README.md

 ### My resume ⚡
  Click [***here***](https://drive.google.com/file/d/1FsobfwzkIAzmpHJwqPElDkBoOGEr8KpU/view?usp=sharing) for my latest resume.

-### What's next? 🤔
+### Let's talk! 🤔

-I am ready to graduate in May 2021 and utilize my skills to work on exciting projects and make a difference!

-I am confident about my design and coding abilities, and have a strong grasp of data structures and algorithms.
-If you are looking for a fresh graduate with an appetite to learn and grow, let's connect!
+If you are looking to work with someone who loves coding and innovate products, or just want to talk about tech, let's connect!

 ## Reach me at 👯